sabi-31/My_Perfect_Arch-linux/README.md

 ### 2. Verify the Downloaded Image (Optional but recommended)

 From the same download page, download the PGP ISO Singature.
-If you have gnupg install, run the below command from the same directory where both the signature and iso files are located:
+If you have gnupg installed, run the below command from the same directory where both the signature and iso files are located:
 ```
 gpg --keyserver-options auto-key-retrieve --verify archlinux-<version>-x86_64.iso.sig archlinux-<version>-x86_64.iso
 ```

-Where gpg is GnuPG, which needs to be installed on an existing system, and archlinux-version-x86_64.iso.sig is the signature file, and the final option is the iso itself.
+Where archlinux-\<version\>-x86_64.iso.sig is the signature file, and the final option is the iso itself.
 <br><br>

 ### 3. Create an Installation Medium